metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 I have to say...Kyler may be shitting himself here.
 I wonder if being hit by NFL linemen is taking its toll on him mentally.

 Better plan from Kyler following that Pittsburgh turnovers.
 Though any success I saw on that drive came more from scheme than quarterback play.
 Still, the Steelers defense are doing a solid job limiting Kyler Murray's options here.
 Even when Kyler attempted to run the ball outside, Minkah Fitzpatrick immediately cut him off.

 Finally, the up-tempo play-calling is yielding results for this Arizona offense.
 Steelers are trying their damnedest to confuse Kyler by crowding the line of scrimmage with linebackers though.

 Duck Hodges making hay with scramble runs.

+***

+## Titans @ Raiders

+Raiders are dismal against the pass.

+Ryan Tannehill really impressing in a bit of a tough situation here, delivering on a touchdown bomb while under severe duress.

+Raiders can run the ball with backs other than Josh Jacobs.